ZachBeta/threejs_fpv/RULES.md

 Simple guidelines for working with this project.

 ## Dev tool rules
-* handle git commits with appropriate flags to commit from a single line with new lines in the commit message
+* handle git commits with appropriate flags to commit from a single line with new lines in the commit message - a series of `-m` tags should work

 ## Code Rules